How do I run Microsoft Defrag?

 - Click ok

-- Within the Defrag window, select the drive that you wish to be checked and click ok.
+- Within the Defrag window, select the drive that you want to be checked and click ok.

 Windows NT is not shipped with Microsoft Defrag.
 However, various third-party companies offer utilities that can Defrag and check your hard drive for you.
 Symantec a well respected computer company, offers such a program.

 Defrag was first available in MS-DOS 6.0 and was available ever since.
-If you are running MS-DOS 6.0+ and would like to run Defrag, follow the below steps.
+If you are running MS-DOS 6.0+ and would like to run Defrag, follow the steps below.

 - If you are in Windows 3.x, click File and then Exit to get to the MS-DOS prompt.